Kavitayadv/Kavitayadv/README.md

 - 👋 Hi, I’m Kavita yadav
-- 👀 I’m interested in feild of developement
+- 👀 I’m interested in field of developement
 - 🌱 I’m currently learning linux, java
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me https://www.linkedin.com/in/kavita-yadav-699249214/